furkancosgun/AJWT/README.md

 ## Unit Tests

-The repository includes a local test class `LTCL_JWT` to verify the functionality of the `zcl_ajwt` class.
+The repository includes a local test class `ltcl_ajwt` to verify the functionality of the `zcl_ajwt` class.
 You can run these tests using the ABAP Unit Test Cockpit.

 The test class covers the following scenarios: